 I wanted to share my story on how I got real about my size and started loving clothes again.
-Let me know if you can relate..
+Let me know if you can relate…

-This was me four years ago.
-I would go through this cycle of dissatisfaction and disappointment almost every time I went shopping.
-I had two kids, a busy career, and just a lot going on.
+Things changed as I finished up grad school, had kids and got into my career.
+My body changed.
 Long gone were the days of being a size 8/10.
-The gym was a luxury and my metabolism was a lot slower.
-I was a size Large and these brands just needed to get it right!
+The gym was hard to keep up and my metabolism was a lot slower.
+I insisted that I was a size Large and these brands just needed to get it right!

 I let go of my obsession with the size on the tag of my clothes.
 I shifted from being fixated on being a “large” hoping to get back to my good old “medium” to just trying on stuff to see what fit.

-And that was how I was able to start Mixing Up pieces in different ways (like this outfit) and get my long lost mojo back!
+That’s how I was able to start Mixing Up pieces in different ways (like this outfit) and get my long lost mojo back!
 I stopped trying to be something I wasn’t and collecting clothes I couldn’t (and shouldn’t) wear.
-The thing is that no one sees the tag anyway!
-But… people can see if you are wearing the wrong size.
-So forget the tag and focus on fit is what I say now.
+I get more into my some of the shopping rules that I now follow in another post How I Avoid Buying Items I Won’t Wear.

 … Because getting dressed (and living life) should feel good!